On the Endpoint Regularity in Onsager's Conjecture: Introduction

 $ $

 {\bf Acknowledgments} The author is thankful to S.-J. Oh for helpful conversations related to the endpoint regularity.
-This material is based upon work supported by the National Science Foundation under Award No. DMS-1402370 and DMS-1700312.
+This material is based upon work supported by the National Science Foundation under DMS-1402370, DMS-1700312 and DMS-2055019.